or with email / password

 available under the Creative Commons license ( https://resources.blogscopia.com/license-2/ ).

-If you don’t have any 3D model, is it also possible to make a scene from just an image, but I’ll only cover the 3D model process in this tutorial.
+Is it also possible to make a scene from images, but I’ll only cover the 3D model process in this tutorial.

 If the imported model includes materials, you will be asked if you wish to import them.